Our Mission and Vision:

 Dan O'Sullivan is a communications specialist who has worked for labor, community and student organizations for the past 23 years.

-Mark Witham is a social entrepreneur, developer, and technology advocate for a socially responsible digital currency.
+M Andrew Witham is a social entrepreneur, developer, and technology advocate for a socially responsible digital currency.
 Three years ago he started Basic Income Project, a software platform for exchanging digital currency with a built in basic income.

 Scott Santens has a crowdfunded basic income and has been a moderator of the basic income community on Reddit since 2013.
 As a writer and blogger, his pieces advocating the idea have appeared on such sites as The Huffington Post, the Institute for Ethics and Emerging Technologies (IEET), and Quartz among others.